 Alaska is home to all five types of pacific salmon: King (Chinook), Sockeye, Pink (Humpback), Coho (Silver) and Chum.
 Annual salmon runs occur between May and September, and you’ll need a permit to fish for salmon during this time.
 If you plan on targeting Kings, you’re required to purchase a special license.

 Knowing when you can fish each species of salmon is key to having a successful fishing experience.
 King and Sockeye can be targeted anytime from June to late July.
 You’ll find Chum salmon through Alaska’s coastal waters from late June through the end of August, while Coho fishing is best from July through September.
 Pink salmon, the smallest salmon species, can be fished anytime from late July through the end of August.
+Review Alaska fishing seasons and run time charts to identify peak fishing availability and salmon runs.

 Even though Alaska’s water team with salmon, thousands of anglers swarm to Alaska every year in search of a trophy salmon.
 If you’re looking to hook a big one, certain destinations should be at the top of your list.
 These include easily accessible seaside hot spots frequented by the masses as well as remote freshwater wilderness destinations few anglers ever see.